 Custom metrics allow you to record arbitrary metrics via an API call.
 For example, you could report the value of each shopping cart as part of the checkout transaction.
-You could then monitor the fluctuations in your shopping cart value via a custom dashboard.
+Then use Insights Metric Explorer to charts and track that metric.
 You can use custom metrics to unify your monitoring inside New Relic.

 Collecting too many metrics can impact the performance of your application and your New Relic agent.
 To avoid data problems, keep the total number of unique custom metrics under 2000.

 Metric names are paths delimited by the "/" character.
 For custom instrumentation use this pattern:

 For more information on naming metrics and how metrics are represented, see Ruby custom metric naming.

 Recording custom metrics